 Typical A-level offer

 In an era of unprecedented global change, the need to conserve biodiversity has come to the forefront of both research and policy.
 Global biodiversity is facing a range of emerging threats, including climate change, habitat loss and fragmentation, and the introduction of invasive species.
-If you are interested in taking a holistic approach that covers all aspects of wildlife conservation and at the same time exploring background scientific knowledge and ecological concepts applied to the conservation of endangered flora, fauna and habitats then this is the course for you.
+At Aberystwyth University, the BSc Wildlife Conservation will interest those who wish to take a holistic approach that covers all aspects of wildlife conservation and at the same time exploring background scientific knowledge and ecological concepts applied to the conservation of endangered flora, fauna and habitats then this is the course for you.

 Why study Wildlife Conservation at Aberystwyth University?

 - You will study in the University that is in the top 5 in the UK and 1st in Wales for student satisfaction (NSS, 2017).

 - Our research is ranked in the top 10 in the UK and 78% of it is assessed as world-leading or internationally excellent (REF, 2014)

 - This course will allow you to explore the political, financial, and social forces that underlie wildlife conservation and environmental management.

 - You will be taught and mentored by academics who work closely with conservation bodies to inform and advise best-practice in conservation, management and policy.
 They also carry out practical work in the landscape around Aberystwyth.